The Festive Year

 - J. S. Bach: Weihnachts-Oratorium, BWV 248 (Part I–III)

-Workshop with composer Martin Smolka
+Workshop and concert with composer Martin Smolka

 11 am | Staatstheater Wiesbaden | Foyer